 New age adaptation

 The New Age interpretation of chakras adds colours, moving from violet at the crown down to red at the base of the spine.
-These are visible in the image above, although the violet and blue don’t show up all that clearly.
+These are visible in the image above.
 In crystal healing, crystals may be matched up with chakras based on colour.

 The chakras are believed to spin, drawing in life force energy to maintain balance between the spiritual, mental, emotional, and physical elements.